ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 2) If you do not already have a good C++ editor, treat yourself to Notepad++.
 This is the software we used to edit the Macchiato sketches. https://notepad-plus-plus.org/download/v7.4.2.html

 3) Obtain and install the Mozzi library.
-Read the author’s release notes and installation instructions.
-Mozzi is a set of tools that fools an Arduino environment into handling audio signals, and tricks a microcontroller into behaving something like an oscillator.
-You will import the Mozzi tools into Arduino as a library.
-Place the Mozzi folder in your sketchbook folder, in the \libraries\ folder.
+Read the author’s release notes.
+Mozzi is a set of tools that tricks a microcontroller into behaving something like an oscillator.
+Place the Mozzi folder in your sketchbook\libraries\ folder.
 The path will look something like this:
 C:\Users\Yourname\Documents\Arduino\libraries\

 4) If your installation of Arduino does not include the MIDI library, fetch it here: https://github.com/FortySevenEffects/
 Note there are several different MIDI libraries in circulation.
-This is the one that comes bundled with new versions of Arduino, and is the one we used to deveolop Macchiato 1.1.1.
+This is the one that comes bundled with new versions of Arduino, and is the one we used to deveolop Macchiato.
 Put this in the same folder as the Mozzi library.

-5) Start Arduino and install or activate the Mozzi and MIDI libraries using Library Manager.
+5) Start Arduino 1.0.5 and install or activate the Mozzi and MIDI libraries.

 6) Find (search for) the file mozzi_config.h and open it for edit in Notepad++.
 Uncomment the line “#define AUDIO_MODE HIFI” (delete the “//”).
 Comment out the line “#define AUDIO_MODE STANDARD_PLUS” (insert “//” at the start of the line).
 Save mozzi_config.h.

-(This changes the Mozzi system from Standard 8-bit audio mode to an enhanced HiFi mode.
-In Standard mode the microcontroller outputs an 8-bit signal on one output pin.
-In HiFi mode, it uses two output pins whose signals are merged downstream, to provide a much higher resolution signal.
-Clever, eh?
-You would suppose that's just like a 16-bit output signal, but actually it is customary to bit-shift the output to 14 bits, to provide a little headroom.)

 7) Download the file ramp512_int8.h from our Github page.
 In the Mozzi library, look for a folder called \tables\. it may look like this:
 C:\Users\Yourname\Documents\Arduino\libraries\sensorium_Mozzi-1.x.x\tables\.